opengauss-mirror/docs/content/en/docs/Developerguide/set-session-authorization.md

     Username

     Value range: a string.
-It must comply with the naming convention rule.
+It must comply with the identifier naming convention.

 -   **password**